prividentity/PrivateIdentity-Oldd/Biometric-Ingestion-and-Helper-DNNs.md

 The Voice Validation DNN accepts a sound wave as input and returns a validation score between 0 to 100, where 100 is a perfect audio where the voice is isolated enough to create a valid embedding.

-### VOICE INPUT SEGMENTATION
-Voice Input Segmentation generalizes the enrollment, improves accuracy and performance during prediction, and allows the DNN to handle real-world conditions.
-Every enrollment requires >50 10ms voice samples to maintain accuracy and performance.
-The algorithm uses a sliding 10ms window across one second of input to reach or exceed 50 samples.

 ### VOICE PULSE CODE MODULATION (PCM) TRANSFORMATION
 Pulse Code Modulation lessens the input to two times the frequency range allowing for the smallest possible Fourier transform without computational loss.

 ### VOICE FAST FOURIER TRANSFORMATION (FFT)
 The Voice Fast Fourier Transform (FFT) moves the pulse code modulated audio signal from the time domain to a representation in the frequency domain.
 The transform output is a 2-dimensional array of frequencies that is input to the Voice Embedding DNN.

+### VOICE DATA AUGMENTATION
+Voice data augmentation generalizes the enrollment, improves accuracy and performance during subsequent prediction and allows the DNN to handle real-world conditions.
+Every enrollment requires >50 biometric voice inputs to maintain accuracy and performance.
+The algorithm augments all valid input audio to reach or exceed 50.
+The set of audio inputs is then broadened to add boundary conditions to generalize the enrollment.
+The broadening includes digital signal processing to emulate noise-canceling microphones, normalizing speaker distance from the microphone, and adding a variety of background noises as augmentations.
+Augmentations must increase the distance metric (cosine similarity) but not surpass class boundaries.
+The algorithm removes any embeddings that exceed class boundaries.
+The remaining embeddings challenge the distance metric boundaries without surpassing them.
+If not enough audio is available for enrollment, the Encryption Engine will augment the audio 60 times, remove the outliers and then enroll the user.

 ### VOICE EMBEDDING DNN
 * FHE transforms one 2-dimensional array of frequencies (input) to a 4kB, 2-dimensional positional array of 128 floating-point numbers (Cosine-measurable embedding)